kasper573/yas/README.md

 Exceptions apply:

 - Packages that must follow a 3rd party naming convention (i.e. `eslint-*`).
-- Incubation packages may have whatever name they want.
+- Incubation packages should be named whatever they plan to register as on npm.

 ### Package layers